BNasmith/PTForsyth/PTFWorkofChrist.md

 formation.
 They were practically rediscovered.
 Look at the movement in the history of the
 Church's thought in this respect.
-You have three great points : you might name them the first from Augustine, the second from Luther ; for the third, our modern time, we have as yet no such outstanding name.
+You have three great points: you might name them the first from Augustine, the second from Luther; for the third, our modern time, we have as yet no such outstanding name.
 The first great movement towards the rediscovery of Paul